vedro-universe/vedro-docs/docs/quick-start.md

 Simple, readable, and already passing.
 Vedro helps you start fast without sacrificing long-term maintainability.

 That first green checkmark feels great, but writing tests is only half the story.
-To stay valuable, a test suite must remain maintainable, not become "write-only" code that’s easier to rewrite than to debug.
+To stay valuable, a test suite must remain maintainable, not become "write-only" code that's easier to rewrite than to debug.
 The next sections explain how contexts keep large test suites clean and scalable, and how effects help you focus on outcomes without cluttering your intent.

 ## 2. Contexts: Reusable Building Blocks